 Your toddler won’t know what you want him to do or not to do the first time unless you know yourself.
 Set the standards and make them known.
 Be clear and concise.
 I love absolutes.
 Absolutes make life easier.

-For example: “You must sit down on your bottom, now.” is a clear absolute.
-Whereas “Please stop moving so much in your seat, I am afraid you will fall.” is too subjective for a toddler’s mental cognition.
-It’s fine (and kind) to use those words, however, you’ll see the best obedience results when you follow them up with the first example.
+For example: “You must sit down on your bottom now” is a clear absolute.
+Whereas “Please stop moving so much in your seat, I am afraid you will fall.” is subjective and not well-suited for a toddler’s mental cognition.
+It’s OK (and kind) to use those words; however, you’ll see the best obedience results when you follow them up with the first example.

-If you decide sitting on his bottom at every meal time is a must (which is a great standard,) then be prepared to enforce it every single meal time. ***tip… when my kids got past the toddler years and into the preschool stage, they began to get antsy.
+If you decide sitting on his bottom at every mealtime is a must (which is an excellent standard,) then be prepared to enforce it every single mealtime.

-You don’t need to explain what you’re doing, you don’t need to have a conversation about it.
-In fact, it’s best not to say a word.
+You don’t need to explain what you’re doing, and you don’t need to have a conversation about it.
+It’s best not to say a word.
 Don’t respond to crying, protesting, etc.

 Getting Your Toddler To Listen The First Time Requires a Process

 Alright, let’s pick just one example to walk through the process of training your toddler to

 You give your toddler a toy truck.
 He plays with it for a minute, then chucks it across the room.
 He’s not being malicious; he’s testing out his body.
 He’s exploring and discovering what he is capable of.
 However, toy trucks are solid and will certainly hurt someone.